midi1996/JBOG/muh_vanilla.md

 1) cVad's BootDiskUtility from his [official website](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) or [InsanelyMac thread](https://www.insanelymac.com/forum/topic/283190-bootdisk-utility/)
 2) Minitool partition wizard [Google]
+3) a text editor: Notepad++, Sublime Text, Geany, any IDE would work, just stay way from windows' native notepad app.

 # For the steps:
 Depending on your hardware, you will need to make some modification or choices follwing this guide.